Betterment/test_track_rails_client/README.md

   test_track_identifier :myapp_user_id, :id # `id` is a column on User model which is what we're using as the identifier value in this example. end
 ```

-N.B.
-If you call `test_track_vary` and `test_track_ab` on a model in a web context, but that model is not the currently authenticated model, an `OfflineSession` will be created instead of participating in the existing session.

 ## Tracking visitor logins